xenit-eu/helm-alfresco/README.md

 #### `acs.registry`

-* Required: true if acs.image not set
+* Required: false
 * Default: `docker.io`
 * Description: The registry where the docker container can be found in

 #### `acs.repository`

-* Required: true if acs.image not set
+* Required: false
 * Default: `xenit/alfresco-repository-community`
 * Description: The repository of the docker image that will be used

 #### `acs.tag`

-* Required: true if acs.image not set
+* Required: false
 * Default: `7.2.0`
 * Description: The tag of the docker image that will be used